nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 There is currently no support for converting string expressions to other string expressions.

+if a rule no mqatcvh, then no coerce

 # Operators

 Fpy supports the following operators: